Sidkian/Bellabeat-Case-Study/README.md

 * how many hours of sleep do users get and on what days they get the most sleep
 * how often do users use their fitbit and for how long

-Based on these insights, recommendations were provided to on marketing strategies for Bellabeat products
+Based on these insights, recommendations were provided on marketing strategies for Bellabeat products